 - Australian Money Tournaments

 Vida Tennis runs, managed and hosts a number of tournament events at our various locations.
-Click Here to View all the 2017 & 2018 events
+Click Here to find any upcoming tournaments in your area

-There are are many different types of events which range from professional to just getting started.
+There are are many different tennis pathways which range from professional to just getting started.
 Tennis Australia and their associated state bodies are the governing bodies who oversee and run all tournaments & events in Australia.
 Below is an overview of each type of tournaments.

 Hot Shots Tournaments

-Hot Shots tournaments are a great way for kids to start their tournament pathway.
-Events are generally round robin and have sections based on age groups that use Orange or Green tennis balls.
-Orange ball tournaments use a modified court size and net height, while green ball events use a normal size court.
+Hot Shots tournaments are great tennis pathways for kids to start their tournament pathway.
+In addition, events are generally round robin and have sections based on age groups that use Orange or Green tennis balls.
+Vida Tennis hosts a lot of these entry level match play days at our venues – speak to your head coach for more information on the next event

 For more information about Hot Shots check out Tennis Australia’s website here.